 Salt Lake City, UT 84108

-She is actively involved within the University of Utah, serving on the Global Health Working Group, Interview Committee for the School of Medicine, Committee on Community and Governmental Relations, Service Learning Designation Committee through the Bennion Community Service Center, as well as a member of the Interdisciplinary Credentialing Committee.
-Her global work was recently recognized in the 'Algorithms for Innovation' as being an example of what the 'new' tenure line could represent.
+She is actively involved within the University of Utah, serving on the Global Health (Health Sciences Center) Steering Committe, Interview Committee for the School of Medicine, Service Learning Designation Committee through the Bennion Community Service Center, as well as a member of the Interdisciplinary Credentialing Committee.

-On a national level she has served the Physician Assistant Education Association on the International Affairs Committee, and now as the liaison for the Consortium of Universities for Global Health.
+On a national level she has served the Physician Assistant Education Association on the International Affairs Committee, as well as a liaison for the Consortium of Universities for Global Health.
 She is a member of the Commission on Graduates of Foreign Nursing Schools, Physician Assistant Committee.
 She received the Utah Association of Physician Assistants Humanitarian award in 2008 and 2011 for her work in Ghana.